asdfMaciej/HackYeah2024/README.md

 ## Setup

-1. Install the extension
+1. Download the extension repository;
+2. Navigate to `chrome://extensions`, turn on Dev Mode and load the `extension` directory;
-2. Setup the OpenAI API Key in extension settings (it should have access to gpt-4o)
+3. Setup the OpenAI API Key in extension settings (the key should have access to gpt-4o);
-3. The extension should be available on any given website
+4. The extension should be available on any given website as a red button in the navbar!

 ## Demo